From our archives, a radicalizing moment for a pioneering organizer

 It is 1963, she is working in a home and wants to join marchers in Washington, DC.
 Her employer says no. They want her to work a dinner party at their home that evening instead:

 In protest, [Reed] kept the television set blaring throughout the day, pouring out speeches from the Lincoln Memorial.
-At the dinner table, one pompous doctor wondered aloud, ‘What do these people want?’
-He answered his own question: ‘What they need is an education.’
+At the dinner table, one pompous doctor wondered aloud, “What do these people want?”
+He answered his own question: “What they need is an education.”

-‘That galled me so,’ says Reed, ‘that I said in the kitchen, ‘What the hell do you think they’re marching for?’
+“That galled me so,” says Reed, “that I said in the kitchen, ‘What the hell do you think they’re marching for?’
 So I went into the dining room and I passed the beans.
 When I got him, I just—choomph!—right in his lap.
 ‘Excuse me so much,’ I said, ‘I really should be educated as to how to serve beans.'”

 She then retired to her room and nobody dare bother her that night.
 Her employers still retained her.